-The graduate students in the MSCD Hispanic Emphasis Specialization will complete a minimum of 10 hours of service to the Hispanic community, which may include, but is not limited to: volunteer work in a variety of settings and events, development of bilingual materials, and/or parent/teacher workshops related to issues in communication disorders (e.g.: assessment, treatment, literacy, bilingualism, classroom and home strategies, pre-referral, etc.).
-Community engagement activities must be completed by the end of Summer Year 1.
+Students in the Bilingual English Spanish Specialization will complete a minimum of 10 hours of service to the Hispanic community, which may include, but is not limited to: volunteer work in a variety of settings and events, development of bilingual materials, and/or parent/teacher workshops related to issues in communication disorders (e.g.: assessment, treatment, literacy, bilingualism, classroom and home strategies, pre-referral, etc.).
+Community engagement activities must be completed by the end of Summer of Year 1.

-MSCD Hispanic Emphasis Specialization Clinical Curriculum:
+MCSD Bilingual English Spanish Specialization Clinical Curriculum:

-• CMDS 5900: Clinical Methods Application and CMDS 5901: Clinic 1:
+• CMDS 5900: Clinical Methods Application and CMDS 5901: Clinic 1

 This course provides supervised clinical practicum hours in the therapeutic management of speech and language disorders in the campus Speech and Hearing Clinic.
 This course allows students to develop foundational knowledge and skills related to clinical practice set forth by the American Speech-Language-Hearing Association (ASHA) for the Certificate of Clinical Competence (CCC) in speech-language pathology.
-HES students will be assigned at least one bilingual client during their Clinical Methods Application experience and Clinic 1.
+BESS students will be assigned at least one bilingual client during their Clinical Methods Application experience and Clinic 1.

-- CMDS 5904: Bilingual Specialty Clinic- Diagnostics: - This advanced bilingual diagnostics application course is designed to prepare HES students to appropriately assess bilingual clients in all clinical settings.
+• CMDS 5904: Bilingual Specialty Clinic- Diagnostics

+This advanced bilingual diagnostics application course is designed to prepare BESS students to appropriately assess bilingual clients in all clinical settings.
 Consideration is given to describing potential limitations of standardized tests with bilingual clients and implementing non-standardized methods for non-biased assessments.
-Students will describe and implement evidence-based diagnostic approaches for bilingual clients within the scope of practice of speech-language pathology. - CMDS 5902: Clinical Practicum I and/or CMDS 5903: Clinical Practicum 2: This course provides supervised clinical practicum at an off-campus facility.
-This course allows the student to further develop the clinical knowledge and skill outcomes set by the American Speech-Language Hearing Association (ASHA) for the Certificate of Clinical Competence (CCC) in speech-language pathology.
-HES students will complete a clinical externship in at least once educational setting with bilingual clients.
+Students will describe and implement evidence-based diagnostic approaches for bilingual clients within the scope of practice of speech-language pathology.
+The course will be taught in Spanish and English for students to learn and appropriately use speech-language pathology clinical terminology when working with bilingual Spanish/English clients.